Evaluating Disentanglement of Structured Representations: Experimental evaluation

 \subsection{Insights about the different models}

-Overall, our results show that MONet, GENESIS and IODINE can all achieve satisfying performance with the right configuration.
-Among those, GENESIS has the most robust performance, which advocates for generalization of its separate mask encoding process and its GECO optimizer.
-IODINE is able to match MONet, despite its less stable training process resulting in an outlier.
-We experimentally observe that MONet (Att.) yields faster convergence to visually satisfying results and better visual separation metrics, while MONet (Dec.) has much better disentanglement.
-This is because using the decoded masks in MONet (Dec.) increases the pressure to accurately encode the segmentation mask in the latent representation.
+Qualitatively, visual inspection of the different projections of matrix $R$ in Figures~\ref{fig_mds_coeffs_0} and \ref{fig_clevr_coeffs} shows a near one-to-one mapping between slots and objects, except some redundancy for the background slot, which is excluded from our metrics.
+Our quantitative results in Table~\ref{tab_global_small} confirm a near perfect object disentanglement of up to 90\% for Multi-dSprites.
+For CLEVR6 we consider the value of $50\%$ to be decent, because the logarithmic scale of the conditional entropy tends to create a strong shift towards 0.
+To give a simple reference, if each object is equally influenced by 2 slots among 6, the expected value is $1 - \log_6(2) = 57\%$.
+Table~\ref{tab_global_small} additionally shows that (i) the robust performance, of GENESIS supports the generalization of its separate mask encoding process and GECO optimizer. (ii) that IODINE is able to get close to the performance of MONet, despite a less stable training process for IODINE which resulted in an outlier with bad performance. (iii) MONet (Att.) obtains better visual separation metrics, while MONet (Dec.) has better disentanglement.
+This is because using the decoded masks in MONet (Dec.) increases the pressure to accurately encode the masks in the latent representation.
 On the contrary, MONet (Att.) does not use the decoded masks for reconstruction, and thus does not need to encode them very accurately.